signalfx/splunk-otel-python/RELEASING.md

 Navigate to examples/falcon, upgrade `splunk-opentelemetry` package to the new version and verify it is working as expected.
 If you're feeling like doing some more work, commit the changes to the example falcon app and submit a PR.

-## 7. Publish the draft Github Release
+## 7. Publish the draft GitHub Release

-Pull up the draft Github Release you created earlier in step 4 and publish it.
+Pull up the draft GitHub Release you created earlier in step 4 and publish it.